|

 be rough, a blind beauty,

-and a beastly trap when a violent wind
+even a beastly trap when a violent wind

 spits up a body from her cold currents.

-for centuries the natives sought her fish.
+for centuries the natives caught her fish.

-gathered with the gulls.
+gathered with the gulls, danced,

-rode her inconstant waves.
+rode her inconstant waves

 today birds circle.